TeuxDeux

 TeuxDeux does exactly what it promises: a simple, visual to-do list that feels like paper but works digitally.
 If you’re tired of bloated productivity tools and just want to plan your week without hassle, this might be your thing.

 But it’s not for everyone.
 The price is on the high side for what you get.
-The lack of calendar integration is a downside.
-And the limited functionality means you’ll quickly hit limitations if you want something more complex.
+The lack of calendar integration is a loss.
+And the limited functionality means you’ll quickly hit limits if you want something more complex.

 My advice: try the free mobile version first.
 Use it for a week.
 Do you feel the calm of that minimalist approach?
-Are you not missing any features?
+Do you miss any features?
 Then the paid version is probably worth it.
-Notice that you’re running into limitations?
-Then take a look at Todoist or Microsoft To Do.
+Do you notice you’re running into limitations?
+Then check out Todoist or Microsoft To Do.

 I still use TeuxDeux myself for personal tasks.
 Not because it’s perfect, but because that simplicity helps me focus.
 Some days you don’t need fancy features.
 Just a list.
 And a flying cat when you’re done.